1. Hong Kong Educational Website Relating to Renewable Energy

 (g) QEF Project on Renewable Energy

 The Quality Education Fund (QEF) Project on Renewable Energy is a site under the main website for the Caritas Chan Chun Ha Field Study Centre.
 On the main web page of the Study Centre, click on the QEF-Renewable Energy link and a separate window for the QEF Project on Renewable Energy will pop up.
-It consists of brief introductory information on various kinds of renewable energy - wind energy, solar energy, biomass, energy-from-waste, geothermal, hydro and ocean energy.
+It consists of brief introductory information on various kinds of renewable energy - wind energy, solar energy, biomass, waste-to-energy, geothermal, hydro and ocean energy.

 2. Overseas Educational Websites Relating to Renewable Energy